-Erika Federis is a trainee solicitor with Foot Anstey LLP, a top 100 law firm based in the South West of England.
-She studied an LPC MSc in Law, Business and Management.
+Erika Federis studied her LPC MSc in Law, Business and Management at ULaw.
+At the time of this interview, she was a trainee solicitor with Foot Anstey LLP, a top 100 law firm based in the South West of England.

 Here she tells us how the University supported her throughout her studies.